plausible/docs/docs/webflow-integration.md

 ## How to track form submissions on your Webflow site

-The easiest way to track form submissions on your Webflow site is to track the "thank you" page by set a [pageview goal](https://plausible.io/docs/pageview-goals).
+The easiest way to track form submissions on your Webflow site is to track the "thank you" page by setting a [pageview goal](https://plausible.io/docs/pageview-goals).

 ### 1. Create a "Thank you" page